MGT456 – 24.00 Hours

 Upon successful completion, you will be able to:

-• • Overview of the Emergency Operations Center (EOC)
+• Explain the purpose of the Emergency Operations Center (EOC).

-• • Emergency Operations Center (EOC) Management Processes
+• Interpret the Emergency Operations Center (EOC) management processes.

 Suggested Audience